Mu Xin (artist): Career

 The literary works Mu Xin created in the 1950s and 1960s were bound in 20 unpublished thick volumes, which were destroyed at the beginning of the Cultural Revolution.
-From 1971 to 1973, Mu Xin wrote 66 pages of Prison Notes.
+From 1971 to 1973, Mu Xin wrote 66 pages of Prison Notes, written during his solitary confinement.
 Later, Mu Xin published 12 literary works, including novels, poetry collections, and prose while he was in New York.
-In 2011, the first English translation of Mu Xin's short stories, An Empty Room, was released in the United States.
-In 2017, the first English translation of Mu Xin's poetry collection, Toward Bravery, was published in Britain.

 In 2011, the first English translation of Mu Xin's short stories, An Empty Room, was released in the United States.

 In 2017, the first English translation of Mu Xin's poetry, Toward Bravery, was published in Britain.